murray-cecile/csds-nhoods/notes/README.md

 What do I need to document?

-* round 1 submissions:
-    - scripts that get executed in parallel: 1 shell script, 2 python scripts
-    - script that writes condor job submission scripts
-    - shell script to manage jobs that failed
-    - shell script to find the jobs that were somehow missing
 * process of combining ~13,500 files
     - approach 1: by state
     - approach 2: by uid